 Further, the Respondent has not used the domain name or a name corresponding to the disputed domain name in connection with a bonafide offering of goods or services.
 The Respondent is not commonly known by the disputed domain name and has not made any legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain.
-The Respondent is misleading consumers by using the Complainant's mark 'SKECHERS' in the disputed domain name followed by the generic term 'Discount'.
+The Respondent is thus misleading consumers by using the Complainant's mark 'TRANSFERWISE' in the disputed domain name.